Fetch pays back up to 90% of unexpected vet bills

 9. Don’t skip those professional cleanings

-Regularly brushing your pet’s teeth does a great job in removing food particles and plaque from their mouth.
-However, even the most thorough brushing cannot replace a professional cleaning which addresses plaque and food particles that accumulate below the gumline.
+Regularly brushing your pet’s teeth does a great job of removing food particles and plaque from their mouth.
+However, even the most thorough brushing cannot replace a professional cleaning, which addresses plaque and food particles that accumulate below the gumline.
 Most pets will need a professional cleaning once a year.
-But, some might need fewer or more professional cleanings based on their unique dental needs.
-Make sure to check in with your vet on what schedule might be best for your pet!
-The great thing is that when you add Fetch Wellness to your overall Fetch Pet Insurance plan, routine dental care for your dog or cat is covered, including cleanings that ensure your pet’s teeth and gums are clean and healthy.
+But some might need fewer or more professional cleanings based on their unique dental needs.
+Make sure to check in with your vet about the best schedule for your pet!
+When you add Fetch Wellness to your Fetch Pet Insurance plan, your pet will have coverage for a routine dental cleaning to ensure their teeth and gums are clean and healthy.

 10. Want to dig your teeth in deeper?
 Get advice from the Veterinary Oral Health Council